AdrianClv/solidity-docs-es/contracts.rst

     contract Final is Base2, Base1 {
     }

+If ``Base1`` calls a function of ``super``, it does not simply call this function on one of its base contracts.
+Rather, it calls this function on the next base contract in the final inheritance graph, so it will call ``Base2.kill()`` (note that the final inheritance sequence is -- starting with the most derived contract: Final, Base1, Base2, mortal, owned).
+The actual function that is called when using super is not known in the context of the class where it is used, although its type is known.
+This is similar for ordinary virtual method lookup.

+Es similar a la búsqueda de métodos virtual

 Si ``Base1`` llama a una función de ``super``, no simplemente llama a esta función en uno de sus contratos base.
-En cambio, llama a esta función en el siguiente contrato base en el ultimo gráfico de herencias, por lo tanto llama a ``Base2.kill()`` (nótese que la secuencia final de herencia es -- empezando por el contrato el más derivado: Final, Base1, Base2, mortal, owned).
-La función real a la que se llama cuando se usa super no se sabe en el contexto de la clase donde se usa, aunque su tipo es conocido.
-Esto es similar para métodos habituales de búsqueda virtual.
+En su lugar, llama a esta función en el siguiente contrato base en el último grafo de herencias, por lo tanto llama a ``Base2.kill()`` (nótese que la secuencia final de herencia es -- empezando por el contrato más derivado: Final, Base1, Base2, mortal, owned).
+La función a la que se llama cuando se usa super no se sabe en el contexto de la clase donde se usa, aunque su tipo es conocido.
+Es similar a la búsqueda de métodos virtuales.

 .. index:: ! base;constructor

-Argumentos para Constructores Base
+Argumentos para constructores base
 ==================================

 Se requiere que los contratos derivados proporcionen todos los argumentos necesarios para los constructores base.
 Esto se puede hacer de dos maneras.